JarryShaw/darc/README.rst

 .. |docs| replace:: **Official Documentation**
 .. _docs: https://darc.jarryshaw.me

+**NB**: Starting from version ``1.0.0``, new features of the project will not be developed into this public repository.
+Only bugfix and security patches will be applied to the update and new releases.

 ``darc`` is designed as a swiss army knife for darkweb crawling.
 It integrates ``requests`` to collect HTTP request and response information, such as cookies, header fields, etc. It also bundles